 Applications due by 4:00 p.m.
 May 1, 2018.

 USGS 104(G) Grants

 The National Institutes for Water Resources (NIWR) and U.S. Geological Survey award grants annually under the USGS Section 104(G) Competitive Grants Program.
-The 104g process is changed to a pre-proposal process (see RFP link below), where the PI’s will submit their pre-proposals to the Institute and then get an invitation to submit a full proposal based on national peer review of pre-proposals.
+The 104g process has changed to a pre-proposal process (see RFP link below), where the PI’s will submit their pre-proposals to the Institute and then get an invitation to submit a full proposal based on national peer review of pre-proposals.
 Information about the previous (2018) RFP can be found here.
 The next 104(G) RFP is expected to be released between December 2018-January 2019.

 USGS-WRRI 104(b) Grants

 - RFP Issue Date: There will be no faculty 104(b) RFP issued in 2018 for funds for FY19.
 The next joint faculty-student 104(b) RFP will be issued in spring 2019 for funding in FY20.